London Men Collections Day 1

 There are some places in London that you would never access if fashion week was not here to give you a hand.
-On Sunday morning, first day of this 3rd London Men Collection, Hardy Amies took us to the last floor (39th to be exact) of the emblematic Gherkin building, situated within the financial district of the city, where the stunning view on the whole city emphasized the sleek-and-chic collection Claire Malcolm and Mehmet Ali came up with for next Spring Summer.
+On Sunday morning, first day of this 3rd London Men Collections, Hardy Amies took us to the last floor (39th to be exact) of the emblematic Gherkin building, situated within the financial district of the city, where the stunning view on the whole city emphasized the sleek-and-chic collection Claire Malcolm and Mehmet Ali came up with for next Spring Summer.
 Coral, kaki and strawberry contrast with more understated navy and deep blues, grey and off-white tailored suits, knitted jumpers and elegant handbags.

 Hardy Amies SS14